-Time and time again, Burfict has led with his helmet when tackling players.
-He’s gone after defenseless receivers, stomped on Legarrette Blount after a scrum and administered a helmet-to-helmet hit on Indianapolis Colts tight end Jack Doyle so hard he was suspended for 12 games, the longest suspension for an on-field act ever.
-Simply put, there’s no place in the NFL for Burfict.
+Time and time again, Burfict led with his helmet when tackling players.
+He's gone after defenseless receivers, stomped on Legarrette Blount after a scrum and administered a helmet-to-helmet hit on Indianapolis Colts tight end Jack Doyle so hard he was suspended for 12 games, the longest suspension for an on-field act ever.
+Simply put, there's no place in the NFL for a player like Burfict.

-During the 2015 NFL playoffs, Burfict laid a nasty hit on Antonio Brown that not only made his body go limp but gave him a concussion and, in the minds of some, changed the former Pittsburgh Steelers wide receiver’s life forever.
+During the 2015 NFL playoffs, in a game between two AFC North rivals, Burfict laid a nasty hit on Steelers wide receiver Antonio Brown that not only made his body go limp but gave him a concussion and, in the minds of some, changed the former Pittsburgh Steelers wide receiver's life forever.

 Vontaze Burfict's Hit On Antonio Brown

-That’s Burfict flying across the screen to knock Brown out of the game.
-It was one of the dirtiest hits the game has ever seen, and it gave seven-time Pro Bowl receiver a concussion.
+If it wasn't already obvious, that's Bengals linebacker Vontaze Burfict flying across the screen to knock Antonio Brown out of the playoff game.
+It was one of the dirtiest hits the game has ever seen, and it gave the seven-time Pro Bowl receiver a concussion.
 Burfict absurdly claimed Brown faked the concussion despite not playing the following week.

 After that 15-yard penalty, Bengals' Pacman Jones drew another 15-yard penalty by pushing Steelers coach Joey Porter to set up the Steelers game-winner with 14 seconds remaining.
 The Steelers went on to win the game, 18-16, and Burfict was suspended for the first three games of the 2016 season.